regb/scala-smtlib/README.md

 Scala SMT-LIB
 =============

-Scala SMT-LIB is a lightweight abstraction over the [SMT-LIB](http://www.smtlib.org/) textual standard.
+Scala SMT-LIB is a lightweight abstraction over the [SMT-LIB](http://www.smtlib.org/) standard.
-It enables you to use a typesafe API to build SMT-LIB 2.0 scripts and execute them via any solver that respects the SMT-LIB standard.
+It enables you to use a typesafe API to build SMT-LIB 2.0 scripts and execute them via any solver that supports the SMT-LIB standard.

 Scala SMT-LIB provides tool support for parsing and printing SMT-LIB syntax.
 It can help you if you need to communicate with a native SMT process via its text interface.
 You can also write Scala wrapper around